Vekaltor/Vekaltor/README.md

 I specialize in Angular and React, combining commercial project experience with API development practice.

+At the moment, I am working on my engineering thesis – developing a no-code business process automation system.

-I was a finalist of HackYeah 2024, where I co-created the CountryBike project – an initiative that combined my technical expertise with creativity and strong teamwork.
+In 2024, I was a finalist of HackYeah, co-creating the CountryBike project, which combined my technical expertise with creativity and teamwork.

-I am constantly improving my skills and also exploring backend technologies like Express and Spring Boot, as well as mobile development with FlutterFlow.
+I am constantly improving my skills and exploring backend technologies like Express and Spring Boot, as well as mobile development with FlutterFlow.
 My goal is to become a versatile full-stack developer.

 ## 🛠 Main Technologies
 <ul>